adityadhopade/interview_deck/monitoring_kuberetes.md

 - Helm is a package manager for Kubernetes applications

-- The Kubeernetes Resources and the Articatory resources; we can package or bundle it using the `HELM`
+- The Kubernetes Resources and the Articatory resources; we can package or bundle it using the `HELM`

 - It streamlines the process of installing, upgrading, and managing applications deployed on Kubernetes clusters.